Atahar08/Knowledge-Representation/Knowledge-Representation-main/README.md

 ---

 ## How It Works
-1. **Knowledge Representation**: The game uses propositional logic to define characters, rooms, and weapons as symbols.
-Logical sentences represent game rules and facts.
+1. **Knowledge Representation**: Characters, rooms, and weapons are all defined as symbols in the game using propositional logic.
+Facts and game rules are represented by logical statements.
-2. **Logical Reasoning**: The `model_check` function evaluates whether the knowledge base entails specific queries.
-It uses a brute-force approach to check all possible models for logical entailment.
+2. **Logical Reasoning**: The `model_check` function determines if certain queries are present in the knowledge base.
+It checks for logical entailment in every potential model using a brute-force method.
-3. **Constraints and Inference**: The program ensures that all game rules are satisfied and makes inferences to solve the puzzle.
+3. **Constraints and Inference**:In order to solve the problem, the program makes deductions and makes sure that all game rules are followed.

 ### Key Concepts
 - **Symbols**: Represent game elements (e.g., Colonel Mustard, Kitchen, Knife).